robertorosero/pyhtonmig/Doc/faq/programming.rst

 if the line uses something other than whitespace as a separator.

-For more complicated input parsing, regular expressions are more powerful than C's :cfunc:`sscanf` and better suited for the task.
+For more complicated input parsing, regular expressions are more powerful than C's :c:func:`sscanf` and better suited for the task.

 What does 'UnicodeDecodeError' or 'UnicodeEncodeError' error  mean?